curvegrid/go-ethereum-wiki/Mutan.md

 ```
 ### Keywords

-The following keywords are reserved and may not be used at identifiers
+The following keywords are reserved and may not be used as identifiers
 ```
 this if else return exit for asm nil transact create call sizeof true false
 ```